JCDC0/AIRP/README.md

 *   **Multi-Provider Support**: Seamlessly switch between Google Gemini, OpenRouter, ArliAI, NanoGPT, or Local.
 *   **Dynamic Model Lists**: Fetch the latest available models directly from the API providers.
+*   **Intelligent Model Selector**: A powerful, searchable dialog for managing large model lists.
+Features a **Bookmarking System** to pin your favorites to the top and smart sorting that prioritizes your bookmarks and featured models.
 *   **Searchable History**: Quickly find past conversations using the integrated search bar.
 *   **Developer Friendly**: Full Markdown support with **syntax highlighting** for code blocks and one-click code copying.
 *   **Message Management**: Edit, copy, delete, or regenerate specific messages within a chat.